Core question

 The model sounds locally authentic enough to be mistaken for the real reply.

-It confirms that the style transfer itself is real before broader behavioral claims are introduced.
+It pins down that the style transfer is real before the harder behavioral claims come in.

 Each row contains: